rakutenanalytics/ios-rakutenanalytics/README.md

 #### _rem_install
 Application version is launched for the first time.

+#### Automatically Generated State Attributes
+The SDK will automatically generate certain attributes about the state of the device.
+These attributes are automatically generated and sent with all events that are sent by the @ref RSDKAnalyticsRATTracker including all of the standard events.
+They are also available as part of the @ref RSDKAnalyticsState object when a @ref analytics-custom-tracker "custom tracker" is created.

+- `sessionIdentifier` - Globally-unique string updated every time a new session starts.
+- `deviceIdentifier` - Globally-unique string identifying the current device across all Rakuten applications.
+- `currentVersion` - NSString representing the current app version.
+- `advertisingIdentifier` - String representing the advertising identifier (IDFA).
+- `lastKnownLocation` - CLLocation object representing the last known location of the device.
+- `sessionStartDate` - NSDate representing date when a new session is started.
+- `loggedIn` - BOOL representing user's current logged in state.
+- `userIdentifier` - String uniquely identifying the last logged-in user, if any.
+- `loginMethod` -  String representing the login method for the last logged-in user if that information is known.
+- `linkIdentifier` - String identifying a tracking code sent by a referrer.
+- `origin` - String identifying the origin of the launch or visit, if it can be determined.
+- `lastVisitedPage` - UIViewController reference of the last visited view controller.
+- `currentPage` - UIViewController reference of the current view controller.
+- `lastVersion` - String representing the version of the app when it was last run.
+- `lastVersionLaunches` - Integer representing the number of times the last-run version was launched.
+- `initialLaunchDate` - NSDate representing the date the application was launched for the first time.
+- `installLaunchDate` - NSDate representing the date the application was installed.
+- `lastLaunchDate` - NSDate representing the date application was last launched, prior to the current run.
+- `lastUpdateDate` - NSDate representing the date the last-run version was launched for the first time.

 @section analytics-appstore AppStore Submission Procedure
 @attention This section only applies if you are submitting your App to the AppStore yourself.
 Apps should normally be submitted to the App Management Group who will assist you with submitting to the AppStore.